zetahiveco/embed/README.md

 ## Contribute to the project

-If you are interested in contributing, please join us on our [slack channel](https://slack.getembed.dev/), open an [issue](https://github.com/zetahiveco/embed/issues/new), or contribute a pull request.****
+If you are interested in contributing, please join us on our [slack channel](https://slack.getembed.dev/), open an [issue](https://github.com/zetahiveco/embed/issues/new), or contribute a pull request.

+---

+This repository is part of Zetahive Technologies Pvt.
+Ltd